 How much you get paid

 You can be charged several transaction fees for online transactions.
 For credit card transactions, the issuer, the acquirer, and the credit card company all charge a small fee for using their services.

-If you have Shopify Payments enabled, then you aren't charged transaction fees for orders made on your online store.
-Instead, you'll pay a card rate that depends on your Shopify subscription plan.
+For most countries, you aren't charged transaction fees for orders when you're using Shopify Payments.
+You pay only the credit card processing fees, depending on your Shopify subscription plan.
 If you're using a third-party payment provider with Shopify, then you're charged a fee for each transaction.

 How a credit card payment gets processed